-Carnitas are always so delicious, but I really had no idea how they cooked them until recently.
 No wonder they are so delicious.
 They boil the pork in lard, then fry it.
-Well I don’t think I’ll be ordering Carnitas when I go out anytime soon.
+Well, I don’t think I’ll be ordering Carnitas when I go out anytime soon.
 But I have made Carnitas this easy and dare I say healthier way a few times now and I’m hooked.

 I can’t tell enough how I love my pressure cooker.
 I don’t use it all the time, or every week.
 But when I get it out, I can’t believe I don’t use it every week.
-It’s amazing how quick it cooks.
+It’s amazing how quickly it cooks.

 - 4-5 lbs pork ribs